Rating:

-Natural Life canned dog food earns the Advisor’s second-highest rating of four stars.
+Natural Life canned dog food receives the Advisor’s second-highest tier rating of 4 stars.

 - Natural Life Adult Complete